-One of the deadliest afflictions that can occur when bottle feeding a baby calf is scours.
-Scours is a form of potentially deadly diarrhoea that causes a rapid loss of water and electrolytes, leading to dehydration, high temperatures, pneumonia and eventually death.
+One of the deadliest afflictions that can occur when bottle feeding a baby calf scours.
+Scours are a form of potentially deadly diarrhea that causes a rapid loss of water and electrolytes, leading to dehydration, high temperatures, pneumonia, and eventually death.
 Fortunately, scours remedies are readily available for cases that aren’t too advanced.

 Overfeeding a bottle-fed calf can also interfere with weaning.
 If a calf is too dependent on bottle-feeding, it will be less likely to begin eating solid foods and may experience mineral deficiencies as a result.